siserin/blind9/doc/arm/reference.rst

    Setting this option to ``no`` reduces CPU usage on servers and may improve throughput.
-However, it increases response size, which may cause more queries to be processed using TCP; a server with compression disabled is out of compliance with RFC 1123 Section 6.1.3.2.
+However, it increases response size, which may cause more queries to be processed using TCP; a server with compression disabled is out of compliance with :rfc:`1123` Section 6.1.3.2.
 The default is ``yes``.

 ``minimal-responses``